-In July 2019, a former distributor filed a suit seeking damages from the Company's subsidiary for pre-paid goods subject to the voluntary field action (from April 2014) amounting to &1,830,000 (which is approximately &2.0 million), or alternatively &1,024,000 (which is approximately &1.1 million).
-After considering the views of its legal counsel as well as other factors, the Company's management believes that there is a reasonably possible likelihood of a loss from any related future proceedings would range from a minimal amount up to &1,830,000.
+- i.
+In July 2019, a former distributor filed a suit seeking damages from the Company's subsidiary for pre-paid goods subject to the voluntary field action (from April 2014) amounting to €1,830,000 (which is approximately \$2.0 million), or alternatively €1,024,000 (which is approximately \$1.2 million).
+After considering the views of its legal counsel as well as other factors, the Company's management believes that there is a reasonably possible likelihood of a loss from any related future proceedings would range from a minimal amount up to €1,830,000. - ii.
+On July 28, 2020, we entered into a settlement agreement and release with the prior underwriter, under which it provided us a final, unconditional release from any further obligations arising out of or related to the engagement agreements, underwriting agreements and placement agency agreements which we had been party to with it and with respect to any services which it had provided to us.
+We, in turn, provided the prior underwriter a final, unconditional release from any further obligations arising out of or related to the prior agreements and services.